Remember (The Fiery Furnaces album)

-Remember is the first live album from indie rock band The Fiery Furnaces, released on August 19, 2008.
+Remember is the first live album from indie rock band the Fiery Furnaces, released on August 19, 2008 in the United States and September 8, 2008 in the United Kingdom.
 The album includes various live performances of songs from their first six studio albums, recorded between 2005 and the tour for their 2007 album, Widow City.
 Some longer songs, such as "Blueberry Boat" and "Quay Cur", have multiple cuts in the track from various performances.
 Other songs, such as the tracks from the Bitter Tea medley, were recorded live in the recording studio.